sergey-melnychuk/uppercut/doc/design-guide.md

      - synchronization required to actually produce value
    - `Stream` of events as an output channel from the Environment?
      - half-actor / half-iterable?
-   - `Channel` for Actor to publish result to
+   - `Channel` for Actor to publish result to (see 'basis' example).
 1. When a new Actor is spawned under the taken Address:
    - Not Environment's problem - but User's one
-   - If trying to spawn under taken Address
+   - Simply ignore an attempt to spawn an Actor under taken Address
-     - "new" Actor vanishes without any trace
-   - Want guarantees? - Make it part of the protocol:
+   - Any guarantees must be part of the application level protocol:
      - create Actor 'child'
      - send 'ping' to 'child'
      - receive 'pong' from 'child'